Ishu43642/Termux-Root-Recovery-Tool/README.md

 # For flashing Fastboot rom
 1.Rename your fastboot rom folder to - stock-rom

-2.Copy images folder (under stock-rom) to Termux-Root-Recovery-Tool folder using Material File manager
+2.Copy stock-rom folder to Termux-Root-Recovery-Tool folder using Material File manager

-3.copy stock rom folder to to Termux-Root-Recovery-Tool folder

  ```Now you can use Fastboot Rom Flash Option```